mpabbathi/churn-orbit/README.md

 - **Comprehensive Project Website**:
 Our dedicated project website not only showcases our predictive models and their performance but also presents key insights and visualizations.
 The website is designed to clearly communicate our methodology, findings, and recommendations, making the information digestible for both technical and non-technical audiences.
 - **Practical Application of Statistics & Data Science**:
-We leveraged advanced statistical techniques and data science methodologies—from data cleaning and feature engineering to model building and interpretation—to build a robust churn prediction system.
+We leveraged advanced statistical techniques and data science methodologies — from data cleaning and feature engineering to model building and interpretation — to build a robust churn prediction system.
 Our efforts in model evaluation using metrics like accuracy and ROC AUC, combined with detailed insights from SHAP, demonstrate how theoretical knowledge can be practically applied to drive actionable business insights.

 ## What we learned